Buy the New Hero 7 on Amazon.com

 You can’t hardly leave your house these days without a GoPro HERO HD camera strapped to your head.
 These ubiquitous cameras have been used to document everything from jackass stunts to adrenaline-filled sports like skydiving, rappelling, surfing, waterfall kayaking, mountain biking, rally racing, snowboarding…You name it and it’s probably been GoPro’d.
 Now GoPro has become a bit of indispensable travel tech on our little road trip.

-One of the most unusual uses of the camera we’ve seen so far was at the recent Festival Imperial in Costa Rica where Cypress Hill band members wore GoPros and studded the stage and instrument kits with the cameras.
-We noticed at least seven GoPros on stage and only later learned that they were using them to produce this cool Cypress HIll performance video.
+One of the most unusual uses of the camera we’ve seen so far was at the recent Festival Imperial in Costa Rica where Cypress Hill band members wore GoPros and studded the stage and instrument kits with the the cameras too.
+We noticed at least seven GoPros on stage and only later learned that they were using them to produce this cool Cypress Hill performance video.

-We’ve also used our GoPro to capture some bumpy quad riding on a coffee finca in El Salvador, swimming with whale sharks in Mexico, SCUBA diving with hammerhead sharks and riding in a submarine to 300 feet below the surface of the ocean in Costa Rica, as well as whitewater rafting and zip lining.
+We’ve also used our GoPro to capture some bumpy quad riding on a coffee farm in El Salvador, swimming with whale sharks in Mexico, and riding in a submersible to 300 feet below the surface in Costa Rica, as well as whitewater rafting and zip lining around the Americas.

 In addition to the standard mounting hardware we’ve used the vented helmet strap mount, which is great for mounting the camera onto helmets.
 The head strap mount is good for wearing the camera on your head or for securing to a helmet without air vents.
 We also find the head strap mount useful for underwater use as the wide elastic band doubles as a wrist strap.
 The handlebar mount is great on bikes and motorcycles.
 We also use the tripod mount to attach our GoPro to a tripod.